YanboWang0204/GoodReads-Recommendation-System/README.md

 This time we conducted some modifications on original datasets, you can first download original datasets from [Module 1 Datasets](./Module_1/Datasets) to completely replicate our process of getting datasets for final use.
 If you simply want to use the updated ones, please see [Module 2 Datasets Basic_Datasets](./Module_2/Datasets/Basic_datasets) for all completed datasets.

-We added some additional data and the corresponding web scraping codes can be found in `Uid_genre.py` & `Genre_Book_Add.py`.
+We added some additional data and the corresponding web scraping codes can be found in `Uid_Genre.py` & `Genre_Book_Add.py`.
 The main jupyter notebook will discuss why we need these additional data.

 Since this part involves many variations of datasets (corresponding to different operations we have done for model use), I created some sub-folders under [Datasets](./Module_2/Datasets) to help classify their uses and make files organized:
 - **Partial_Datasets**: Some intermediate files before reaching our final ones, you can use them if you want to completely replicate the whole process (Part 1)
-- **Basic_datasets**: The base datasets for book information & book reviews, the datasets used mainly in the part `Model data preparation` and NLP models (Part 1 & 3);
+- **Basic_datasets**: The base datasets for book information & book reviews, the datasets used mainly in the part `Model data preparation` and `NLP models` (Part 1 & 3);
 - **Rec_models_datasets**: The selected data for recommendation models' use (Part 2);

 P.S.
 Remember to first decompress the .zip files before use and put them into your working directory to take care of path problems.